Easton R. White

 In the pipeline…

 White, Easton R. and Andrew T. Smith.
 2018.
-The inevitable partial collapse of an American pika metapopulation.
-In review at Ecology.
+The role of spatial structure in the collapse of regional metapopulations.
+In revision at Ecology.

 White, Easton R. Mark C. Myers, Joanna Mills Flemming, and Julia K. Baum.
 2015.
 Conservation Biology.
 Shifting elasmobranch community assemblage at Cocos Island – an isolated marine protected area.
 Here is a corresponding press release.